Nyerguds/MobiusMapEditor/README.md

 ## Configuration

-[Note: this section is added for the upcoming v1.4.1.0; many of these settings are not yet available, or have different names, in the previous versions]

 The file "CnCTDRAMapEditor.exe.config" contains settings to customise the editor.
 This is what they do:

 * **ModsToLoad**: semicolon (or comma) separated list of mod entries.
 A mod entry can either be a Steam workshop ID, or a path of the type "Tiberian_Dawn\ModName" or "Red_Alert\ModName".
 The paths will initially be looked up under My Documents, but will also check the Steam workshop files, and use the game prefix part to verify the mod's targeted game.
 Note that due to the order in which files are loaded into the editor, mods are **not** loaded conditionally per map type based on this targeted game.
 The editor also has no way to check which mods are actually enabled in the game, and will load anything that is configured and of which the files can be found.